zwagaroo/zwagaroo.github.io/_posts/2022-03-05-project-rage-devblog-2.md

 <img src = "https://raw.githubusercontent.com/zwagaroo/zwagaroo.github.io/master/assets/images/ragedevblog2/firsttry.png" alt = "first try">

 However, the next day, I looked at the audio guidelines again and realized that it wasn't "rage" enough.
 So I started over, this time focusing more on the rythmn and ambience surround the sound and taking into the account of the vibes of a beat em' up.
 I was able to finish the intro section in 2 hour and then I got to work on the build up section which took around 13 hours in total over a series of a few days.
 In the build up section, I worked on adding more tracks and sound effects to make the sound more full and worked on the fine details of automating the audio effects over each and every track.
-I got stuck on the drums of the build up section, as I thought that the drums weren't "strong" enough.
+I got stuck on the drums of the build up section (5 hours), as I thought that the drums weren't "strong" enough.
 In the end I mixed together many different versions of the kicks and drums.

 <img src = "https://raw.githubusercontent.com/zwagaroo/zwagaroo.github.io/master/assets/images/ragedevblog2/main_buildup_drums.png" alt = "drums">

+I also worked on cutting up and processing voices a lot (2 hours).